 In the second level, the focus shifts to the relations between agents operating within the field.
 This involves considering the levels and types of capital each agent possesses, their positions in the field and their relation to other agents with different forms and volumes of capital in other field spaces.
 It is at this level that struggles between agents, both dominant and dominated, competing for authority within the field will be analysed.
 Data collected from interviews was again used to analyse the relations between agents occupying different spaces in the 'troubled families' field.
 Research participants discussed who they worked with and how they worked with them.
-This included vertical relations with supervisors, managers and 'troubled families', as well as horizontal relations.
+This included vertical relations with supervisors, managers and 'troubled families', as well as horizontal relations with colleagues within their team or department and with other departments or organisations.
 The analysis of the relations between different agents is discussed in Chapter 7.